etlegacy/etlegacy-lua-scripts/README.md

 * LuaSQL module with sqlite3 driver is required
 * The script could be tweaked to use file backend or other database drivers instead of sqlite3

-## noq (under construction)

-* Game manager, shrubbot and/or ET admin mod replacement
-* LuaSQL module with sqlite3 or mysql driver are required

-## pm - private messages

-* use ```pm``` console command to send a private message to another player
-* message is sent to the first matched player name
-* player name is a colour and case-insensitive pattern, e.g. ton will match player /-^321ToN-/
-* usage: pm player Hello, how are you?

-## ladm - lightweight administration suite

-* NOTE: not even alpha state.
-Do not use.
-* manage users on your server

 ## announcehp

 * Killer's HP is displayed to their victims.

 # Notes
 * Please always add modname and version to your lua script
 ```